Earthquakes on May 3, 2026

 7.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 14 km SE of Pearsall, Texas at 19:21 UTC on May 3, 2026.
+Seismographs logged a magnitude 2.1 earthquake 10 km SE of Pearsall, Texas with origin time 19:23 UTC on May 3, 2026.
 It arrived roughly 13 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 7.6 km, the event was shallow crustal.
+The event originated approximately 7.6 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 28.810°, -98.985°.
+The epicenter is at 28.821°, -99.020°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.
+See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: